itsmesohmm/WebSecLab/README.md

 # Som Web Hacking Lab

 A lightweight vulnerable web application lab using Docker.
+Built for beginners to practice web hacking in a secure environment.

 This project automatically deploys two intentionally vulnerable applications for web security practice: